Who should use this toolkit?

 - Publishing sends the list to the library for review

-In this case, the library is not as obviously a partner, but is also not “getting in the way” of course materials selection.
+In this case, the library is not as obviously a partner, but is also not “getting in the way” of course materials workflows.

-First, go to Leganto Configuration—Features—Leganto Features and set the parameter send_list_as_button to false.
+First, go to Leganto Configuration—UI—Settings and set the parameter send_list_as_button to false.
 Then, go to Leganto Configuration—UI—List Menu and set the parameter send_list to No

 Second, ensure that the list is sent to the library when published.
-Go to Leganto Configuration—List Management—Settings and set the parameter send_list_on_publish to true (This is the default as of September 2020)
+Go to Leganto Configuration—List Management—Settings and set the parameter send_list_on_publish to true.

 Optionally, hide uncompleted citations.
 Go to Leganto Configuration—Features—Leganto Features and set the parameter hide_uncompleted_citations to true